How did things go with your departure for Nepal?

 A.J.: Working on a mobile health center that dealt with 100 consultations a day was really tough in human terms.
 You're living amidst people who have been seriously affected, physically injured, and even if you're there to carry out a technical job, the whole atmosphere is very tense.
 But that's also what makes a humanitarian mission so rewarding!

-Antoine Jicquel in figures34 years old.
+Antoine Jicquel in figures

 10 years in the microbiology department of the Veolia Eau environmental analysis center.